-The MAMaZ Against Malaria intervention communities have community systems that were established to support women's access to maternal and newborn health services.
+Some communities in districts supported by the MAMaZ or MORE MAMaZ projects have community systems that were established to support women's access to maternal and newborn health services.
 Communities will be encouraged to extend these systems so that they can support sick children in the community.
 The systems include: